 Some ways to prevent corrosion of copper pipes include:

 - Lower the water pressure

 - Adjust water pH levels

-- Regularly clean mold and corrosion off of the pipes and the surrounding area
+- Regularly clean mildew and corrosion off of the pipes and the surrounding area

 - Insulate your pipes